Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Cut-free completeness of RT and RD

-Proposition~\ref{full-red-unprov} still holds.
-A T-reduct~$H'$ of a hypersequent $H$ also extends it: Suppose $\Box \phi, \Gamma$ is $\Gamma(\sigma)$ is the antecedent of the rightmost sequent in~$H$ labelled~$\sigma$.
-Then $\Gamma'(\sigma)$, the antecedent of the rightmost sequent labelled~$\sigma$ in $H'$ is $\phi, \Box \phi, \Gamma$.
-Clearly, the number of times a T reduction can be applied to the sequent labelled~$\sigma$ is bounded by the sum of the degrees of the formulas in~$H$.
+Proposition~\ref{full-red-unprov} also still holds for the extended definition of ``fully reduced'' now including reducts for rule~EC.
+A $\sigma$-reduct~$H'$ of a hypersequent $H$ also extends it: Suppose $\Box \phi, \Gamma$ is $\Gamma(H, \sigma)$, the left side of the rightmost sequent in~$H$ labelled~$\sigma$.
+Then $\Gamma(H',\sigma)$, the left side of the rightmost sequent labelled~$\sigma$ in~$H'$, is $\phi, \Box \phi, \Gamma$.
+Clearly, the number of times an EC reduction can be applied to the sequent labelled~$\sigma$ is bounded by the sum of the degrees of the formulas in~$H$.